ssysm/ssysm/README.md

 My name is Shengming(Shen) and I'm a software engineer with a hardware dream.
 I'm from New York City and currently studies computer engineering at Penn State University.

+I'm activtly looking for a PhD position in embedded hardware development and research, please contact me if you have a opportunity for me. :)

 ## Technologies & Tools

 ### Languages